JDSeiler/ptolemy/README.md

 - `mix deps.get` to install dependencies
 - Copy `.env.sample` to `.env` and fill in your desired Postgres password.
-- Copy `config/config_secret.exs.template` to `config/config_secret.exs` and
+- Copy `config/config_secret.exs.template` to `config/config_secret.exs` and fill in the fields
-  add the same password in the `Ptolemy.Repo.password` field.
+  - Add your Postgres password to the `Ptolemy.Repo.password` field
-- Generate a long, random string that Joken can use as its key when signing with HS256.
-  - For example: `openssl rand -base64 512`
+  - Generate a long, random string that Joken can use as its signing key.
+Perhaps with `openssl rand -base64 512`
+    - Put the token in `joken.default_signer` field
+  - Fill out the `Ptolemy.MailJet.api_key` and `Ptolemy.MailJet.api_secret` fields

 - `docker-compose up` to start the Postgres server and Adminer
 - `mix run --no-halt` to start the web server